Football in Iran: Youth national teams

-U17

-The U17 national team first qualified for the AFC U-16 Championship in 1996.
-Iran finished runners up in the 2000 AFC U-17 Championship, having gone undefeated in the group stage and defeating Vietnam 4–0 in the semi-final.
-Iran lost in the final to Oman, but qualified to the FIFA U17 World Cup in 2001.
-In 2008 Iran won the AFC U16 Championships for the first time after defeating South Korea in the finals.
-As a result, Iran also qualified for their second World Cup in 2009.

 Other football teams

+Men's teams

 Iran national futsal team: The Iran national futsal team represents Iran in international futsal competitions and is controlled by the Futsal Commission of the Iranian Football Federation.
 The "Kings of Asian Futsal" are by far the strongest Asian team and one of the best teams in the world according to the Futsal World Ranking.
 The Iranians are the regular participants of the FIFA Futsal World Cup reaching the third place in 2016 after eliminating the favorites, Brazil.
 Iran have won the first Futsal Confederations Cup in 2009 and also reached the second place in the Grand Prix de Futsal known as Futsal Mini-World Cup in multiple editions.

 Iran national beach soccer team: Iran has won the AFC Beach Soccer Championship a record two times (2013, 2017) and has placed in the top four in every edition.
 Iran has also appeared in the FIFA Beach Soccer World Cup seven times, reaching the quarterfinals on three occasions (2013, 2015, 2017), and finishing in third place once (2017).

-Football structure

-The league and national team are administrated by the Iranian FA known as the I.R.I.F.F.
-The I.R.I.F.F has also been a member of FIFA since 1945 and the Asian Football Confederation since 1958.
-The Federation receives most of its budget from the Iranian government's Physical Education Department, and also from sponsorships with various companies.
+Women's teams

+The Iran women's national futsal team represents the country in international women's futsal, and is controlled by the Iran Football Federation.
+The team usually known as one of the "world powers" in futsal.

+Iran women's national beach soccer team, is being reviewed by the Iranian Football Federation.